Pakistan: Drug firms head for closure amid economic crisis – DW – 03/02/2023

 IMF standoff

-Officials blame the LC problem on the country's alarmingly low foreign exchange reserves and insist that it would last until the IMF released the $1.1 billion bailout tranche.
+Officials blame the LC problem on the country's alarmingly low foreign exchange reserves and insist that it will last until the IMF released the $1.1 billion bailout tranche.

 The medicine retail prices are fixed by the federal government on the recommendation of the Drug Regulatory Authority of Pakistan (DRAP).